livable-lynchburg/lynchburg-road-issues/README.md

 ## Tools
 * [Severance Snape - An OpenStreetMap tool for finding "severances" in the pedestrian network that make walking trips very long](https://dabreegster.github.io/severance_snape)

+## Accountability
+* Nathan Wyand has a [Beeminder goal](https://www.beeminder.com/partytax/lri) that charges him money if he doesn't review at least one Lynchburg Road Issue every day